pdxalba/gitCommands/gitCommands.md

 git push origin :<remote branch name>   deletes a branch from the remote repo.
 Needs the ":" before the branch name

-rm -rf <local repo>    forecfully removes the local repo
+rm -rf <local repo>    forcefully removes the local repo